Accio/qiaseq-singlecell-rna/README.md

 ## This repository contains code to process Single Cell RNA sequencing data generated using the QIAseqUltraplexRNA kit.

+### Major edits in the fork

+* The code now works within an Conda environment with local intallation of STAR.
+No dependency on Docker is needed.
+* intervaltree version 3.x is now used
+* Mixed indentation errors are fixed from the python code
+* No shared memory is used given [apparent difficulty and potential issues](https://github.com/alexdobin/STAR/issues/277)

 ### QuickStart Example

 The below commands will help you understand how to run our workflow.
 Please try to get this to run before attempting to modify any parameters or code.
 The example is from a low-input whole transcriptome experiment, the fastq files and config files are inside the docker image here : /home/qiauser/example/